Cidolfas/UnrealTestProgram/README.md

 This is a pretty minimal "Hello world!" version of a standalone Unreal program showing a Slate window.

-To use: drop this whole folder your game's [Project Folder]/Source directory, go back up to your game's .uproject, right-click and Generate Project Files.
+To use: drop contents of this folder into a [Project Folder]/Source/TestProgram directory, go back up to your game's .uproject, right-click and Generate Project Files.

 In your IDE set TestProgram as your build project and hit Run or Debug to build/run it.
 The generated .exe will be at [Project Folder]/Binaries/Win64/TestProgram.exe